google/starlark-go/doc/spec.md

 ### Indexing

-Many Skylark operators and functions require an index operand `i`, such as `a[i]` or `list.insert(i, x)`.
+Many Starlark operators and functions require an index operand `i`, such as `a[i]` or `list.insert(i, x)`.
 Others require two indices `i` and `j` that indicate the start and end of a sub-sequence, such as `a[i:j]`, `list.index(x, i, j)`, or `string.find(x, i, j)`.
 All such operations follow similar conventions, described here.

-Indexing in Skylark is *zero-based*.
+Indexing in Starlark is *zero-based*.
 The first element of a string or list has index 0, the next 1, and so on.
 The last element of a sequence of length `n` has index `n-1`.